mark-watson/SwiftAI-book/manuscript/preface.md

 Part II will show you how to effectively integrate LLMs into your own applications.

 Part III starts with a simple example using web scraping and commercial web search APIs.
-We then work through examples integrating web search with LLMs and then show how we can modify web scrapoing applications to specifically process topics and have better control of outputing structured data.
+We then work through examples integrating web search with LLMs and then show how we can modify web scraping applications to specifically process topics and have better control of outputing structured data.

 We then proceed to using Apple's CoreML for Natural Language Processing (NLP), training and using your own CoreML models, using OpenAI's GPT-3 APIs, and finally several semantic web/linked data examples.
 The book ends with the example [KGN on the App Store](https://apps.apple.com/us/app/kgn/id1514197947?mt=12).
 It is not my intention to cover in detail the use of SwiftUI for building iOS/iPadOS/macOS applications but I thought my readers might enjoy seeing several of the techniques covered in the book integrated into an example app.

 I have used Common Lisp for AI research projects and for AI product development and delivery since 1982.
 There is something special about using a language for almost forty years.
-All that said, I find Swift a compelling choice now for several reasons:
+I now find Swift a compelling choice for several reasons:

 - Flexible language with many features I rely on like supporting closures and an interactive functional programming style.
-- Built in support for deep learning neural network models for natural language processing, predictive models, etc.
+- Built-in support for deep learning neural network models for natural language processing, predictive models, etc.
 - First class support for iOS and macOS development.
 - Good support for server side applications hosted on Linux.